thomas-mattsson/liberty-sampleapp-gitops/README.md

 ### Fork this repo and adapt it for your environment

+Make sure you have a default block storage class.

 First, fork this repo.
 Update the following files that refer to your repo url:

 - [kustomization.yaml](./argocd/kustomization.yaml)